aws-samples/sample-aws-appsync-bedrock-chatbot-terraform/README.md

 5. Use the API key from Terraform output for authentication
 6. Test GraphQL operations as described in the "Using the Chatbot" section below

-For advanced testing and debugging options, refer to the [Implementation Details](implementation-details.md) document.
+For advanced testing and debugging options, refer to the [Implementation Details](docs/guides/implementation-details.md) document.
+You can also use the testing scripts in the `scripts/testing/` directory.

 ## Using the Chatbot